The Dordogne: by season

 BUT.
 The roads will be almost completely quiet, the scenery just as beautiful.
 A sunny week in March with the blossom on the fruit trees can be magnificent.
 Dordogne and the Périgord in winter, with a frost on the ground, or even snow, or a mist rising in the valleys, can be very attractive.

-So I would not rule out visiting at this time of year, except perhaps December to February - and many people book a villa for Christmas week and enjoy themselves around an open fire.
+So I would not rule out visiting at this time of year - and many people book a villa for Christmas week and enjoy themselves around an open fire.

 You should be able to find a gîte or villa at prices some 70% less than summer-time prices.
 Negotiate with the owner, but check heating is included in the price.